Biden bars drilling over vast swath of Alaska

 Some observers say his decisions were limited by unfavorable court decisions in the face of challenges led by Republican states, and credit the administration for limiting the scope of new developments.

-On the other hand, his administration also oversaw the passage of the Inflation Reduction Act (IRA), which committed nearly $400 billion to fighting climate change.
+His administration oversaw the passage of the Inflation Reduction Act (IRA), which committed nearly $400 billion to fight climate change.

 A study published in the journal Science in July said the IRA would lead to economy-wide greenhouse gas emissions reductions from 43 to 48 percent below 2005 levels by 2035.